List of Australia Test cricket records: Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 (Note: In 2017, The Laws of Cricket were amended, reducing the methods of dismissals from ten to nine, with handled the ball now covered as part of obstructing the field.)
 A fair catch is defined as a fielder catching the ball, from a legal delivery, fully within the field of play without it bouncing when the ball has touched the striker's bat or glove holding the bat.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

-England's Joe Root holds the record for the most catches in Test cricket by a non-wicket-keeper with 211.
-He is followed the former Indian captain Rahul Dravid on 208, as of July 2025 on 210.
+England's Joe Root holds the record for the most catches in Test cricket by a non-wicket-keeper with 219.
 During the 2024–25 tour of Sri Lanka, stand-in captain Steve Smith surpassed Ricky Ponting's Australian record of 196 catches and drew equal with South Africa's Jacques Kallis with 200 Test career catches.
+His current tally stands equal with Root at 219, as of August 2026.

 Jack Gregory (pictured) took 15 catches during Australia's 5–0 whitewash of England in the 1920–21 Ashes series – a Test cricket record.